kkroening/ultralight-cffi/README.md

 It's extremely lightweight - one might even say _ultra_-lightweight ;)

-This library's sole job is to provide auto-generated, low-level CFFI bindings for Ultralight.
+`ultralight-cffi`'s job is to provide auto-generated, low-level CFFI bindings for Ultralight - with PEP 484 type annotations.

 **`ultralight-cffi` does not install Ultralight itself**.
 It's up to you to provide the appropriate shared libraries at runtime, as redistribution of Ultralight is out of scope for this project.